SWiT/MultiCamRec/README.md

 # MultiCamRec: Multiple Camera Recorder
-The goal of this project is to simultaneously record from multiple USB cameras.
+The goal of this project is to simultaneously record video or pictures from multiple USB cameras.

 ## Python Script
 The Python script is meant for launching avconv simultaneously on multiple Raspberry Pi Zeros with a single button press.
 There is a status LED for each RPi0.
 The LED blinks on startup for 30 seconds.
 After that a button press will launch avconv and turn on the status LED for as long as the process runs.
 A second button press while the process is still running should kill the process.
 I have found killing the process may lock up the camera and require a reboot.

-The output files are named "/home/pi/MultiCamRec/[DATETIME]_CAM[ID].mp4".
+The output files are named "/home/pi/Pictures/[DATETIME]_CAM[ID].jpg" or "/home/pi/Videos/[DATETIME]_CAM[ID].avi".

 Setup:
 ```